ayu8/DSA-4-All/CONTRIBUTING.md

 **Note**:
 - Only add solutions to the questions which are on any coding platform, with the link to that question.
 - No need to add driver-code for the problem or the main() function.
-- Only add the solution to the question with the link to that question (as comment in the code).
+- File should contain the solution code as well as the link to that question (as comment in the code).
+- File should be created inside appropriate folder (topic).

 ### 🔖Steps to Contribute